Arthur Wellesley, 1st Duke of Wellington: Victory: 1813–1814

 After taking the small fortresses of Pamplona, Wellington invested San Sebastián but was frustrated by the obstinate French garrison, losing 693 dead and 316 captured in a failed assault and suspending the siege at the end of July.
 Soult's relief attempt was blocked by the Spanish Army of Galicia at San Marcial, allowing the Allies to consolidate their position and tighten the ring around the city, which fell in September after a second spirited defence.
 Wellington then forced Soult's demoralised and battered army into a fighting retreat into France, punctuated by battles at the Pyrenees, Bidassoa and Nivelle.
 Wellington invaded southern France, winning at the Nive and Orthez.
 Wellington's final battle against his rival Soult occurred at Toulouse, where the Allied divisions were badly mauled storming the French redoubts, losing some 4,600 men.
 Despite this momentary victory, news arrived of Napoleon's defeat and abdication and Soult, seeing no reason to continue the fighting, agreed on a ceasefire with Wellington, allowing Soult to evacuate the city.

 Hailed as the conquering hero by the British, on 3 May 1814 Wellington was made Duke of Wellington, in the county of Somerset, together with the subsidiary title of Marquess Douro, in said County.

+On 21 July 1814, the Prince Regent hosted a magnificent fête in Wellington's honour at Carlton House, attended by over 2,000 guests.
+The celebration was held in a temporary structure designed by John Nash—a 24-sided wooden rotunda with an innovative self-supporting roof that created a luminous, tent-like space for the festivities.
+The event marked the social pinnacle of Wellington's triumph, with the structure later being relocated to Woolwich Common to house the Royal Artillery Museum.